 All Seafood should be kept frozen until you are ready to defrost and prepare it.
 Once thawed, you should be cooking that same day or within 48 hours.
 Always keep the fish either refrigerated or frozen, and keep it separate from other foods you might be working with.
 Refrigerate leftovers immediately after your meal.

-We recommend defrosting your fish under refrigeration.
+What is the best practice of thawing frozen seafood?
+You can find many different answers to this question online, but we recommend defrosting your fish under refrigeration.
 Most of our seafood will thaw completely within 12-24 hours.
-For quick thawing, place in a colander under cold running water for 3-5 minutes or until thawed.
+For quick thawing, place in a colander (while still in plastic vacuum packaging, where applicable) under cold running water for 5-8 minutes or until thawed.

 Here’s a trick from our Chef: “All you need is a small wooden skewer.
-Simply push the flat end through the middle of the fish – it should go through to the bottom easily with no resistance.
+Simply push the flat end through the thickest part of the fish – it should go through to the bottom easily with no resistance.
 If there is resistance, this means it is still slightly raw on the inside, and you need to cook it a couple of minutes longer.
-No resistance means you are good to go!
+No resistance means you are good to go!”

 Check out our video on this, right here.